 What are the differences between the various birth control methods?

 Many options are available for birth control.
-The following sections contain tables of available birth control options.
+The sections found below under "See Also" contain tables of available birth control options.
 Rates of effectiveness, birth control side effects, and cost considerations can also be found.

 - Other types of hormonal birth control (birth control shot, vaginal ring, contraceptive patch, IUD, implant)